django/django/docs/concepts.rst

 but you're free to make and consume your own, and all channels are network-transparent.

-One thing channels do not, however, is guarantee delivery.
+One thing channels do not do, however, is guarantee delivery.
 If you need certainty that tasks will complete, use a system designed for this with retries and persistence (e.g. Celery), or alternatively make a management command that checks for completion and re-submits a message to the channel